 We also focused on the joint development of dry powder formulations of proprietary drugs owned or licensed by other pharmaceutical companies.
-As of the date of this report, we are at various stages of three different feasibility studies of new chemical entities owned by three international pharmaceutical companies.
-In addition, we recently commenced preliminary analysis and testing of dry powder formulations of certain drugs and vaccines through topical, ocular and nasal applications in connection with our participation in submissions made to certain government agencies for government contracts.
+As of the date of this report, we are at various stages of feasibility studies of new chemical entities with multiple international pharmaceutical companies.
+In addition, we are actively engaged in the analysis and testing of dry powder formulations of certain drugs and vaccines through topical, ocular and nasal applications in connection with our participation in submissions made to certain government agencies for government contracts.

 Our business model is to develop proprietary innovative drug product candidates that offer commercial or functional advantages, or both, to currently available alternatives.
-Because our initial dry powder drug candidates, TFF Vori and TFF Tac-Lac, will be established drugs that are off-patent, we believe that our initial drug product candidates will qualify for approval by the U.S. Food and Drug Administration, or FDA, through the FDA's 505(b) (2) regulatory pathway and in corresponding regulatory paths in other foreign jurisdictions.
+Because our initial dry powder drug candidates, TFF VIP and TFF TIP, will be established drugs that are off-patent, we believe that our initial drug product candidates will qualify for approval by the U.S. Food and Drug Administration, or FDA, through the FDA's 505(b)(2) regulatory pathway and in corresponding regulatory paths in other foreign jurisdictions.
 The 505(b)(2) pathway sometimes does not require clinical trials other than a bioequivalence trial.
 However, to the extent we claim that our product candidates target a new indication or offer improved safety compared to the existing approved products, and it is our present expectation that we will in many cases, it is likely that we will be required to conduct additional clinical trials in order to obtain marketing approval.
-For example, and as more fully described below, based on a February 2019 pre-Investigational New Drug Application, or IND, meeting with the FDA concerning TFF Vori, we believe we will need to conduct Phase I and Phase II studies prior to filing for marketing approval for TFF Tac-Lac, we also believe we will require Phase I and Phase IIb/IIIa studies prior to filing for marketing approval for TFF Tac-Lac.
-However, there can be no assurance that the FDA will not ask for additional clinical data for either TFF Vori or TFF Tac-Lac.
+For example, and as more fully described below, based on a February 2019 pre-Investigational New Drug Application, or IND, meeting with the FDA concerning TFF VIP, we believe we will need to conduct Phase I and Phase II studies prior to filing for marketing approval for TFF VIP.
+In addition, based on a September 2019 pre-IND meeting with the FDA concerning TFF TIP, we also believe we will require Phase I and Phase IIb/IIIa studies prior to filing for marketing approval for TFF TIP.
+However, there can be no assurance that the FDA will not ask for additional clinical data for either TFF VIP or TFF TIP.

 While we intend to target the development of off-patent drugs for which we would directly pursue the development of a dry powder formulation through the FDA's 505(b)(2) regulatory pathway, not all of our product candidates will target off-patent drugs and, at least in the case of a dry powder formulation of cannabidiol, or CBD, our product candidate may not be a drug.
 We do not expect our proposed dry powder formulation of CBD drug product to be off-patent and our proposed dry powder formulation of aluminum salt vaccines may not be off-patent.
-We also expect that our dry powder formulation of CBD drug product will likely require a full New Drug Application, or NDA, through the FDA's 505(b)(1) regulatory pathway; however, a non-pharmaceutical CBD dry powder formulation, such as a dietary supplement, may not require FDA pre-market approval.
+We also expect that our dry powder formulation of a CBD drug product will likely require a full New Drug Application, or NDA, through the FDA's 505(b)(1) regulatory pathway; however, a non-pharmaceutical CBD dry powder formulation, such as a dietary supplement, may not require FDA pre-market approval.
 We expect that our dry powder formulation of aluminum salt vaccines will require a biological license application, or BLA, which is very similar to a full NDA through the FDA's 505(b) (1) regulatory pathway.